AhmedSayedSaid/ATmega32_Drivers/README.md

 - **File**: `USART_Services.h`
 - **Functionality**: Enhanced USART communication services.

-## Contributing

-Contributions to this project are welcome.
-Adherence to the existing code structure and comment styles is appreciated.

-## License

-This project is licensed under the MIT License

-## Acknowledgments

-Hat tip to anyone whose code was used.
-Special thanks to Eng.
-Mohamed Abdel-Baset for inspiration.

 ##

 # ATmega32 Drivers Test Cases Documentation

 ## Overview

 This comprehensive guide provides test cases for ATmega32 microcontroller drivers, ensuring functionality and reliability.
-The tests are tailored for the ETA mini 32 platform.
+The tests are tailored for the ETA mini 32 platform and please see the test case inside the test folder for more detailed viewing of the code.

 ## Contents